 Read more about the Founder’s Fund here.

 While the AURORA studies are the flagship of the Evelyn H. Lauder Founder’s Fund additional projects augment the efforts of the AURORA groups to help accelerate discoveries.
 Ancillary projects have studied breast cancers that have metastasized to the brain; built cutting-edge lab models of metastatic tumor growth and treatment response; and leveraged the power of the internet to build a massive online registry of patient-reported metastatic tumor and clinical data.

 Metastatic Breast Cancer Alliance

-BCRF is a founding member of the Metastatic Breast Cancer Alliance, a coalition of 50 nonprofits, patients, pharmaceutical companies, and biotech that work together to improve the lives and outcomes for those living with metastatic breast cancer through education, awareness and the advancement of research.
-BCRF serves as the administrative home of the MBC Alliance and BCRF staff are engaged in Alliance initiatives to advance its mission.
+BCRF is a founding member of the Metastatic Breast Cancer Alliance, a coalition of 50 nonprofits, patients, pharmaceutical companies, and biotech that work together to improve the lives and outcomes for those living with stage 4 breast cancer through education, awareness and the advancement of research.
+BCRF serves as the administrative home of the MBC Alliance, and BCRF staff are engaged in Alliance initiatives to advance its mission.

 When you give to BCRF, you're funding critical hours in the lab.
 More time for research means longer, healthier lives for the ones we love.